 You may need to limit the amount of salt you eat.

 If your body is retaining fluid, you'll need to reduce your sodium intake.
 You do this by reducing the amount of salt in your diet.
 People with liver damage tend to retain sodium.
 This can make fluid build up in your belly (ascites).

 Your doctor may also talk to you about changing your diet.
 Certain foods may make symptoms worse.

 Some medicines should be used carefully or not taken at all if you have cirrhosis.
 For example, acetaminophen (such as Tylenol) can speed up liver damage.
 Aspirin and other non-steroidal anti-inflammatory drugs (NSAIDs) increase the risk of variceal bleeding if you have enlarged veins (varices) in the digestive tract.
 NSAIDs can also raise your risk for ascites.
 They include ibuprofen (such as Motrin or Advil) and naproxen (Aleve).
 Talk to your doctor or pharmacist about what medicines are safe for you.

 Certain prescription medicines used to treat other conditions may be harmful if you have cirrhosis.
 Make sure that your doctor knows all the medicines you take (including all non-prescription medicines and natural health products).

 Taking other steps to improve your overall health may help you cope with the symptoms of cirrhosis.

-In general, you should avoid most herbal and other supplements, which may make liver disease worse.
-Kava is particularly bad for people who have liver problems.
+In general, you should avoid most natural health products.
+They may make liver disease worse.

 To learn more about Healthwise, visit Healthwise.org.